oracle/truffleruby/doc/user/compatibility.md

 #### Fibers do not have the same performance characteristics as in MRI

-Most use cases of fibers rely on them being easy and cheap to start up and having memory overheads.
+Most use cases of fibers rely on them being easy and cheap to start up and having low memory overheads.
 In TruffleRuby we implement fibers using operating system threads, so they have the same performance characteristics as Ruby threads.